What is fiber optic sensor?

 Fiber Optic Sensing Types

-Fiber optic sensing types include point sensorquasi-distributed sensor, and distributed fiber optic sensor.
+Fiber optic sensing types include point sensor, quasi-distributed sensor, and distributed fiber optic sensor.

 1. Point Sensor